What Are SEO Best Practices?

 Search intent (also called “user intent”) is the purpose behind every search query.

 Understanding and satisfying search intent is Google’s ultimate priority.
 Pages that rank on the first page have all passed Google’s test on search intent.

 For instance, take a look at the search results for “how to make oatmeal cookies.”

-For that reason, if you would like to rank your pages on page 1 of Google in 2021, you need to understand the concept of search intent and create content that aligns with user intent.
+If you’d like to rank on page 1 of Google, you need to understand search intent and create content that matches it.